ghosh-r/ghosh-r.github.io/_posts/2021-06-20-intro-huggingface-api.md

 Let's see another example.

-%[<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellId=6&cellIds=17&kernelSessionId=66118660" height="150" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe>]
+<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellId=6&cellIds=17&kernelSessionId=66118660" height="150" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe

 See, how the classifier is aware of my emotion about pineapple pizzas? 🙃